 AZ+A offers personalized in-person or online options and packages available based on your location and needs.
 Let us become your right-hand coach as your child moves away from tube dependency and gains the strength and freedom to become an oral eater.

-Our intensive feeding programs help wean infants and children from their feeding tubes, and also helps children who are at risk with limited feeding or lack of nutrition.
+AZ+A’s intensive feeding programs help wean infants and children from their feeding tubes and also help children who are at risk with limited feeding or lack of nutrition.
 AZ+A’s weaning services for tube-fed children are built on the foundation of the child’s trust and appetite.
 When your child has a complex medical history that has involved tube feeding, there may be a variety of issues that need to be addressed.
-Our Occupational Therapy team collaborates with your child’s medical team to create plans for long term success.
-We look at the whole child which may include the impacts of oral or motor sensory issues, understanding hunger or perhaps feeding habits/behavioral struggles as a result of these health issues.
+Our Occupational Therapy team collaborates with your child’s medical team to create plans for long-term success.
+We look at the whole child which may include the impacts of oral or motor-sensory issues, understanding hunger, and perhaps feeding habits/behavioral struggles as a result of these health issues.

 Our tube weaning program includes:

 - Transitioning off of G-Tubes or NG tubes